intelsdi-x/snap/docs/METRICS.md

   * The framework currently adds the following standard tag to all metrics
    * `plugin_running_on` describing on which host the plugin is running.
 This value is updated every hour due to a TTL set internally.
  * May be added by a task manifests as described [here](https://github.com/intelsdi-x/snap/pull/941)
- * May be added by the snapd config as described [here](https://github.com/intelsdi-x/snap/issues/827)
+ * May be added by the snapteld config as described [here](https://github.com/intelsdi-x/snap/issues/827)
 * Unit `string`
  * Describes the magnitude being measured
  * Can be an empty string for unitless data